Programming

 #rust#axum#web-api#backend#open-source

 Finally, after 2 years of learning Rust, and hard work, I can release and share what I have built.
-This is my very first project that I shared into public, why I want to share is because I want to know about feedback.
+This is my very first project that I shared into public.
+Hope with this project, can help developer to kick start web API development.

 I know this project is imperfect but I believe if I share to the public I can receive some feedback, and that feedback can help me to improve my project.